Kalelin/skinet/README.md

-# skinet
+# skinet - ski online store

-Learning Angular+.Net core
+This is a training project for learninh Angular + .Net Core technologies.